NTIA/p528-gui/README.md

-# NOTICE! #
-**This software is depends upon a proposed update to ITU-R Recommendation P.528 which will be considered during the May 2019 ITU-R Study Group 3 meetings.
-This revision to P.528 is not yet the in-force Recommendation.
-The results generated should be considered preliminary until this notice in the repository readme is removed.**

----

 # ITU-R Rec P.528 GUI #

 This code repository contains a Graphical User Interface (GUI) frontend to the [U.S. Reference Implementation](https://github.com/NTIA/p528) of ITU-R Rec P.528.
 It allows a user to set input parameters and generate a loss-versus-distance curve with modes of propagation (Line-of-Sight, Diffraction, and Troposcatter) identified.